BtheGit/redux-redux/README.md

 const store = createStore(reducer, initialState)
 ```

 Passing in arguments definitely makes it more reusable.
 Do you notice a possible problem though?
 Right now we are passing in the reducer and the initial state separately.
 That makes it possible for us to use whatever reducer and whatever state we want.
-Except, as you may have noticed, the reducer decision tree is completely dependant on what's inside the state object.
+Except, as you may have noticed, the reducer decision tree is completely dependent on what's inside the state object.
 That means we need to use our reducer only with the state it was designed for.
 The two pieces are inextricably linked and we should treat them as such.
 That means where one goes the other follows.
 So what's the best way to accomplish that?

 ### Chapter 12: Default is not a place where earthquakes happen

 Right now a reducer takes in state and returns new state.
 We've already seen in our store above that we will keep storing that state in a currentState variable.
 Whenever dispatch is used, it grabs that currentState and throws it into the reducer and then takes the output and puts it back in currentState.
 But the very first time we run createStore nothing is inside the currentState.
 If we tried to use it, it would be 'undefined'.
-If we ran dispatch with it (AND an action -- remember, dispatch exits before completeing if it doesn't get an action with a 'type' key), the reducer would take the state we passed (which in this case is 'undefined') and skip to it's default case (unless we gave it a predefined action) which just returns that state to us unchanged (which would still be 'undefined').
+If we ran dispatch with it (AND an action -- remember, dispatch exits before completing if it doesn't get an action with a 'type' key), the reducer would take the state we passed (which in this case is 'undefined') and skip to it's default case (unless we gave it a predefined action) which just returns that state to us unchanged (which would still be 'undefined').
 How do we get our initialState into this process and still keep it linked to the reducer that acts on it?

 We can use a neat little trick to always tie them together.
 Javascript lets us use something called default arguments.
-That means if an argument isn't provided when a function is called (which is the same as passing in 'undefined' or 'null' in this case), it will use the default instead.
+That means if an argument isn't provided when a function is called (or when passing in 'undefined' or 'null' because of Javascript truthiness fun), it will use the default instead.
 It looks like this:

 ```javascript
 let defaultName = 'John Smith'